🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Priya Anand

-All binary prediction markets contain precisely two possible outcomes, each represented through YES and NO shares.
-Grasping how these instruments are valued and what their settlement procedures entail forms the cornerstone of effective prediction market participation.
+All binary prediction markets contain precisely two possible outcomes, each represented by YES and NO shares.
+Grasping how these shares are valued and what returns look like upon settlement forms the cornerstone of effective prediction market participation.

 Basic Mechanics

-• YES share: Delivers $1 upon the event's occurrence.
+• YES share: Delivers $1 upon the event materialising.
 Valued according to the market's current probability assessment.

 • NO share: Delivers $1 should the event fail to occur.
-Valued at the complement of the YES price.
+Priced at one minus the YES valuation.

-• YES price + NO price = $1: These two values consistently total $1 (allowing for minor bid-ask spreads)
+• YES price + NO price = $1: Combined, they invariably total $1 (subject to minor bid-ask spreads)

 Consider this scenario: "Will inflation surpass 3% during Q3 2026?"
-Should YES trade at $0.40, the market suggests a 40% likelihood of inflation exceeding 3%.
-Correspondingly, NO would trade near $0.60 (reflecting a 60% chance it remains below that threshold).
+Should YES trade at $0.40, participants are collectively estimating a 40% likelihood of inflation breaching the 3% threshold.
+NO consequently trades near $0.60, reflecting the 60% probability it remains subdued.

 How to Read Probability from Price

-A YES share's market price directly reflects the collective probability assessment:
+A YES share's price directly mirrors the market's underlying probability assessment:

 Calculating Your Returns

-Each share yields a maximum settlement value of $1, irrespective of your acquisition cost:
+Each share yields a maximum settlement value of $1, irrespective of acquisition cost:

 • Acquire 100 YES shares at $0.30 → outlay $30 → upon YES resolution: collect $100 (gain: $70, yield: 233%)